dennisXZX/web-developer-notes/README.md

 ```
 if (navigator.geolocation) {
+  // do something with geolocation
 }
 ```

 Feature inference is to assume whether a browser has certain features based on the testing results of another feature.
-This practice is always frowned upon as it attempts to use multiple features after validating the presence of only one feature.
+This practice is always frowned upon as it attempts to use multiple features after validating the presence of only one.
 This might lead to unforeseen issues in the future.

 UA string is short for User Agent string, which is a string each browser sends and can be accessed via navigator.userAgent.
 This string contains information of the browser environment you are targeting.